Need help? Call Tony now: 01952 407599

 The ingeniculture test

-If you started a new AI session right now with zero preparation, how much would you have to explain before it could do useful work?
+If you started a new session right now with zero preparation, how much would you have to explain before it could do useful work?

 If the answer is “everything” — you need ingeniculture.